This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has increased pain, redness, or swelling around the area where the shot was given.

-- You have questions or concerns about your child's condition or the chickenpox vaccine.
+- You have questions or concerns about the chickenpox vaccine.